 Connect With Others

 Content hubs do not always have to remain a solo project.
 Reaching out and connecting with other influencers in your industry and the preferred market is a great way to build onto any content hubs you have created on your website.
-Request guest blogs and provide your own guest blogs with those you have networked with who are also powerful influencers in your industry.
+Request guest blogs and provide your own guest blogs with those you have networked with powerful influencers in your industry.

 Putting a content hub to use on your own website is not only a way to boost your website’s ranking within search engines, but it also helps to establish yourself or your business as an authoritative source.
-With content hubs that are relevant, informative, and superior to your competition, attract new visitors, garner online followers, and generate leads and revenue with ease.
+With content hubs relevant, informative, and superior to your competition, attract new visitors, garner online followers, and generate leads and revenue with ease.